time_weight( method TEXT, ts TIMESTAMPTZ, value DOUBLE PRECISION ) RETURNS TimeWeightSummary

 Most cases work out of the box, but for power users, or those who want to dive deeper, we've included a bit more context below.

-Discrete time values don't always allow for an obvious calculation of the time weighted average.
-In order to calculate a time weighted average we need to choose how to weight each value.
-The two methods we currently use are last observation carried forward (LOCF) and linear interpolation.
+Discrete time values don't always allow for an obvious calculation of the time-weighted average.
+In order to calculate a time-weighted average, you need to choose how to weight each value.
+The two methods currently available in TimescaleDB Toolkit are last observation carried forward (LOCF) and linear interpolation.

 In the LOCF approach, the value is treated as if it remains constant until the next value is seen.
 The LOCF approach is commonly used when the sensor or measurement device sends measurement only when there is a change in value.